-This anthology celebrates the ongoing collaborative work of Storycatchers Theatre and the Creative Writing Department Fiction Program of Columbia College Chicago.
+This anthology celebrates the ongoing collaborative work of Storycatchers Theatre and the Department of Creative Writing Fiction Program of Columbia College Chicago.
 Our goal is to afford bright, young talented students the opportunity to realize their developing potential, by using our blended pedagogies for the teaching of writing and theatrical performance.
 We should add, however, that the benefits of the Teens Together program extend beyond the youth participants; those of us who are engaged as advisors and teaching artists learn and grow, as well.

-Creative Writing Dept.
+Department of Creative Writing